-- Always focus on positive conduct and try to identify and praise children who are doing the right thing.
-(We praise the behaviour that we want to see most) " I notice that you are ready to begin"; "Thank you for looking this way"; "Thank you for your maturity" etc. - Give proximity praise we praise other children, seated around a child, who are doing the right and required thing. - Call home to a parent to praise their child, including messaging facility on Class Do Jo. - · Celebrate successful behaviour using the class Board of Recognition.
+- Always focus on positive conduct and try to identify and praise children who are doing the right thing.(We praise the behaviour that we want to see most) " I notice that you are ready to begin"; "Thank you for looking this way"; "Thank you for your maturity" etc. - Give proximity praise we praise other children, seated around a child, who are doing the right and required thing. - Call home to a parent to praise their child, including messaging facility on Class Do Jo. - Celebrate successful behaviour using the class Board of Recognition and otther chosen reward systems.